massdriver-cloud/aws-aurora-postgresql/operator.md

-## AWS Aurora PostgreSQL
+# AWS Aurora PostgreSQL

-Amazon Aurora PostgreSQL is a fully managed relational database engine that combines the performance and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
-It is compatible with PostgreSQL, making it easy to migrate existing PostgreSQL applications without changes to the code.
+Amazon Aurora (Aurora) is a fully managed relational database engine that's compatible with PostgreSQL.
+You already know how PostgreSQL combines the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
+The code, tools, and applications you use today with your existing PostgreSQL databases can be used with Aurora.
+With some workloads, Aurora can deliver up to three times the throughput of PostgreSQL without requiring changes to most of your existing applications.

+Aurora includes a high-performance storage subsystem.
+Its PostgreSQL-compatible database engines are customized to take advantage of that fast distributed storage.
+The underlying storage grows automatically as needed.
+An Aurora cluster volume can grow to a maximum size of 128 tebibytes (TiB).
+Aurora also automates and standardizes database clustering and replication, which are typically among the most challenging aspects of database configuration and administration.

+Aurora is part of the managed database service Amazon Relational Database Service (Amazon RDS).
+Amazon RDS is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

-### Design Decisions
+## Design Decisions

-1. **Database Encryption**: Uses AWS KMS for encryption with key rotation enabled to enhance security.
-2. **Network**: Limits exposure by setting up Security Groups and subnets for controlled inbound access.
-3. **Authentication**: Automatically generates unique root usernames and passwords for database access.
-4. **Scaling**: Configured for automatic scaling with defined policy parameters for handling load.
-5. **Observability**: Integrates with CloudWatch for enhanced logging and monitoring.
-6. **Storage Management**: Configured with backup strategies, encryption, and tagging for snapshots.
-7. **Performance Insights**: Option to enable insights for detailed performance analysis.
+* Aurora Clusters can only be provisioned on internal or private subnets.
+* A KMS key is created for encryption and retained after cluster deletion.
+* Tags are copied to snapshots.
+* Daily snapshots are configured.
+* Root username and password are automatically generated to reduce exposure.
+  * Username is generated when not being restored from snapshot, otherwise it will use the snapshots username [note](https://github.com/hashicorp/terraform-provider-aws/pull/9505/files#diff-9d869fc908da636b09ac45e62cd373de7223e04ab7a2279385d6ea31004fcbacR92)
+  * Password is reset on snapshot restore
+* No schema is created by default.
+* No blue/green support as it is not supported for [PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/blue-green-deployments-overview.html) yes.
+* Instances AZs are auto-assigned by AWS
+* 2 artifacts, one for the writer, one for the readers.
+If no readers the writer will be present here so you can
+  * For applications that dont use load balanced reader, the writer endpoint can be read from
+* Minimum retention period for backups is 1 day, as they [cannot be disabled in Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html)

-### Runbook
+## Runbook

-#### Connection Issues
+### Connection Issues

 If unable to connect to the Aurora PostgreSQL cluster: